Climate envoy: History of Climate Envoys and International Climate Action

 The Paris Agreement was established as a result of the COP21 that was held in Paris, France in 2015.

 Following the UNFCCC’s official entry into force in 1994, the first Conference of the Parties (COP1) was held in Berlin in 1995.
 These annual forums eventually gave rise to central components or extensions of the UNFCCC, including the Kyoto Protocol of 1997 (via COP3), which mandated all 37 industrialized nations and the European Union to cut down their GHG emissions, and Paris Agreement of 2015 (via COP21), which was a consensus among the 195 parties of the UN to take action against climate change.

 In addition to the emergence of notable climate reforms as a result of international alliances, the global mobilization of forces against climate change was led by several influential climate change activists and political figures.
 Former United Kingdom (UK) Prime Minister Margaret Thatcher, former US Vice President Al Gore, former US Under Secretary of State for Global Affairs Frank E. Loy, former US President George H.W.
 Bush, former Iraqi Ambassador to the US Fareed Mustafa Kamil Yasseen, and former Head of China's State Environmental Protection Administration (SEPA) Xie Zhenhua were among those known for their work and leadership on the frontlines of the global climate change movement during the late twentieth century.

-With greenhouse gas emissions and temperatures reaching unprecedented extremes, the need for an official position revolving around climate diplomacy became evident.
+With GHG emissions and temperatures reaching unprecedented extremes, the need for an official position revolving around climate diplomacy became evident.
 The official title of climate envoy was first coined in 2007 by the UN.
-On May 1st, 2007, Ban Ki-moon, who was the Secretary-General at the time, appointed three individuals to serve as UN Special Envoys on Climate Change: former Norwegian Prime Minister and World Commission on Environment and Development chair Gro Harlem Brundtland, former UN General Assembly president and Minister of Foreign Affairs and Trade of the Republic of Korea Han Seung Soo, and former Chilean president Ricardo Lagos.
+On May 1, 2007, Ban Ki-moon, who was the Secretary-General at the time, appointed three individuals to serve as UN Special Envoys on Climate Change: former Norwegian Prime Minister and World Commission on Environment and Development chair Gro Harlem Brundtland, former UN General Assembly president and Minister of Foreign Affairs and Trade of the Republic of Korea Han Seung Soo, and former Chilean president Ricardo Lagos.

 Since then, the title and role of climate envoy has become well-established.
 Examples of past and current climate envoys include:

 Michael Bloomberg currently serves as the UN Special Envoy for Climate Ambition and Solutions.